aws-samples/amazon-chime-sdk-click-to-call/README.md

 ### Completion of Outbound Call through Amazon Chime PSTN Audio

-In parrallel to the response being returned to the client, a call is made through Amazon Chime PSTN Audio.
+In parallel to the response being returned to the client, a call is made through Amazon Chime PSTN Audio.
 This will cause the SIP media application to invoke the Lambda associcated with the SIP media application with a `NEW_OUTBOUND_CALL`:

 ```
 var params = {